 Relationship Wellness

-Relationships can succeed, be stagnant, or have growing pains due to multiple factors.
-People in relationships may be faced with decreased intimacy (physical and emotional), lack of understanding or empathy, trust issues, and more.
+Multiple factors can cause relationships to succeed, stagnate, or experience growing pains.
+People in relationships may experience decreased intimacy (physical and emotional), a lack of understanding or empathy, trust issues, and more.

-Love languages between partners can differ influenced by life changes or simply general beliefs.
-You may want one thing but are feeling stuck that your partner has not been able to provide so.
+Love languages between partners can differ, influenced by life changes or simply general beliefs.
+You may want one thing but feel stuck because your partner has not been able to provide it.

 Work-Life Balance

-Dependent on the culture of your work or field, there can be unrealistic expectations combined with a lack of support or resources.
-You may have developed high stress due to the lack of control at work; trying to fill in the gaps with over-working or even burning out.
+Depending on the culture of your work or field, unrealistic expectations can be combined with a lack of support or resources.
+You may have developed high stress due to the lack of control at work, trying to fill in the gaps with overworking or even burning out.

-Focusing on creating balance in your work and personal life can assist you in rejuvenating and being more productive.
-It allows you to take a step back and invest in healthy relationships with yourself as a skillful team member and as on a personal level.
+Focusing on creating balance in your work and personal life can help you rejuvenate and be more productive.
+It allows you to take a step back and invest in healthy relationships with yourself as a skillful team member and on a personal level.

 Modalities of Therapy Treatment